f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 .. figure:: assets/Capture22.JPG

-3. Create a 1-node EKS cluster and deploy `/shared/booksinfo/mcn-bookinfo/product_page.yaml`_ product page microservice to it.
+3. Create a 1-node EKS cluster and deploy `product page </shared/booksinfo/mcn-bookinfo/product_page.yaml>`_ microservice to it.
     i.
 In AWS console, search for EKS service and select it. ii.
 Click on create cluster button
     iii.
 Enter a name, select a k8s version, select a role (To create a new role follow the `instructions <https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role>`_ ), keep rest option as default and click next button